Brown root rot

 Biology

-• Spreads by root-to-root contact, and potentially with air-borne basidiospores produced by fruiting bodies.
+• Spreads by root-to-root contact and via air-borne basidiospores produced by fruiting bodies.

-• Stumps from infected trees are sources of infection.
+• Stumps of infected trees are sources of infection.

-• Can remain in the soil for 60 years.
+• Fragments of infected root tissue can remain in the soil for decades.

 • Remove the entire infected tree and as many roots as possible, and: